tomopy/tomopy.github.io/README.md

 These benchmarks are designed to give the reader the information they need to make an informed decision about which of TomoPy's reconstruction algorithms are right for their particular project.
 To accomplish that, these benchmarks contain results pertaining to the quality and speed of each reconstruction algorithm as well as the types of artifacts that may occur when using each of the algorithms.

 ## Results
 To see how the iterative reconstruction algorithms improve with each iteration, you see the [summary graph](https://github.com/tomopy/tomopy.github.io/blob/main/2021-02-19/cpu/peppers/summary.svg) after each benchmark.
-To quantitatively measure quality, we use the multi-scale structural similarity index (MS-SIM) because it has been shown to have a stronger correlation to human perceptions of quality than simpler quality measures like the mean-squared error.
+To quantitatively measure quality, we use the multi-scale structural similarity index (MS-SSIM) because it has been shown to have a stronger correlation to human perceptions of quality than simpler quality measures like the mean-squared error.
+The MS-SSIM measures the similarity between two images.
+In this case, it measures the reconstructed image against the original image shown above.
+The index has a range from 0 to 1, with 1 meaning images are identical and 0 meaning the images have no similarity.

 ### CPU Summary
-The following is the graph shows how the MS-SIM index improves for each iteration of the available CPU algorithms.
+The following graph shows how the MS-SSIM index improves over-time for the CPU algorithms.

 ![Image](/2021-02-19/cpu/peppers/summary.svg)

 ### GPU Summary
-The following is the graph shows how the MS-SIM index improves for each iteration of the available GPU algorithms.
+The following graph shows how the MS-SSIM index improves over-time for the GPU algorithms.

 ![Image](/2021-02-19/gpu/peppers/summary.svg)